I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 parasol plaza de la encarnacion sevilla 700x525

 The project was controversial from the start.
 Many thought that the modern design of the Setas de Sevilla was too different from the historic neighborhood around it.
 Others thought it was too expensive, and this was before the eventual costs doubled to nearly €100 million.
-In time, perception has warmed, though there are still many who think the Parasol is ugly.
+Over time, perception has warmed, though many still consider the Parasol ugly.

 Construction of the Metropol Parasol took years.
 When construction started in June 2005, the project was estimated to take 2 years to complete.
 Due to engineering delays with the wood materials, the Setas de Sevilla did not open until 2011.